Main content

 • Chris LaPointe, Greenbelt

-This presentation will outline the statutory framework that allows landowners to receive preferential tax treatment for forest land from cities and towns.
-It will focus on the criteria, process, and timeline established by the statute for municipalities to exercise their right of first refusal (ROFR) when there is a change in land use.
-Greenbelt staff will present two case studies involving municipal ROFR in Lynnfield and Haverhill, highlighting strategies and funding approaches used in each case.
+This presentation outlined the statutory framework that allows landowners to receive preferential tax treatment for forest land from cities and towns.
+It focussed on the criteria, process, and timeline established by the statute for municipalities to exercise their right of first refusal (ROFR) when there is a change in land use.
+Greenbelt staff presented two case studies involving municipal ROFR in Lynnfield and Haverhill, highlighting strategies and funding approaches used in each case.

 • A municipal acquires a ROFR option to acquire land upon its classification and taxation for forest use under G.L. c.
 61, 61A or 61B